chainguard-dev/edu/content/chainguard/chainguard-images/reference/php/getting-started.md

 nano namegen
 ```

-The following PHP script defines a minimalist CLI app with a single command called "get".
+The following PHP script defines a minimalist CLI app with a single command called `get`.
 It returns a random name based on a list of nouns and a list of adjectives.

 ```php
 #!/usr/bin/php